jamespro/timeleft/README.md

   - [ ] total scheduled time

 ## TODO - v2
+- [ ] Show number of hours, to the side (or top if it's horizontal)
 - [ ] Visual display: Bar with size decreasing
 - [ ] Bar height = total time (starting when??)